Food Grade Agar Agar

 PP Woven Bag

-Store away from heat and moisture, preferably at a cool and dry place.
+Store away from heat and moisture, preferably in a cool and dry place.
 The product, Food Grade Agar, when stored in these conditions and in its original unopened packaging, will maintain its initial properties for 24 months.

 In marmalade production, agar is used as a thickening and gelling agent.

 Mitsumame production in Japan is very important; this is a fruit salad mixed with agar gel cubes, duly coloured, salted and flavoured with fruit flavour.
 The agar used for this kind of fruit salad must allow the cans to be sterilized without the cubes melting or losing their corners or edges.
-For this purpose certain types of Gelidium agar are used.
+For this purpose, certain types of Gelidium agar are used.

 Agar is also important in fruit jelly preparations.
 When compared with pectin, agar has the advantage of not needing high sugar concentrations to form a gel.

-In the meat industry, and especially in the preparation of soft boiled sausages, its use has permitted the reduction of fat content that acted before as bonding.
+In the meat industry, and especially in the preparation of soft-boiled sausages, its use has permitted the reduction of fat content that acted before as bonding.
 Today the industry is trying to limit fat content in order to reduce cholesterol.

 Agar is also used on a large scale in canned products like "scatola" meat (beef blocks in gelatine) - very popular in Italy, or chicken in gelatine - very common in Canada, cow tongue in gelatine -selling well in Denmark, lamb tongue in Australia, or other different types of meat and fish aspics.
-In dressings and extracts it is used as a thickener and stabilizer.
+In dressings and extracts, it is used as a thickener and stabilizer.

 In smaller quantities, agar is used to increase the viscosity of some alcoholic liquors.